-Now that you know the different types of funds we will now explain the various superannuation fund market segments.
+Now that you know the different types of super funds, we will explain the various superannuation fund market segments.

-Recall that in-house corporate super funds are operated by an employer sponsor on a 'stand alone' basis, meaning the company which employs the members is also the sponsor of the super fund.
+In-house corporate super funds are operated by an employer sponsor on a "standalone" basis, meaning the company which employs the members is also the sponsor of the super fund.
 The fund is usually managed by a board of trustees who are jointly chosen by the employer sponsor and the employees themselves.